rajhraval/ChartGround/README.md

 - [ ] - Coming soon.

 ### Want to contribute?
-Well, as of now I have no prior experience of handling an open-source project, well it might the first one (If this works our well :grimacing:), but I will create a Contributing.md soon.
+Well, as of now I have no prior experience of handling an open-source project, well it might the first one (If this works out well :grimacing:), but I will create a Contributing.md soon.

 If you have any suggestions or feedbacks, do reach out to me on [Twitter](https://twitter.com/rajhraval) or [LinkedIn](https://www.linkedin.com/in/rajhraval/).